PFAS ("forever chemicals") · 2024

 +Is there Perfluoroheptanoic acid in Jersey City, NJ tap water?

-Yes — Jersey City, NJ's 2024 Consumer Confidence Report lists Perfluoroheptanoic acid at 1.1 ng/L. Jersey City, NJ's 2024 Perfluoroheptanoic acid measurement is below the federal limit of 10 ng/L (MCL).
+Yes — Jersey City, NJ's 2024 Consumer Confidence Report lists Perfluoroheptanoic acid at 1.1 ng/L. Jersey City, NJ's 2024 report shows Perfluoroheptanoic acid detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Perfluoroheptanoic acid in drinking water?